-Our Overview and Scrutiny process examines decisions made by the Council’s Cabinet and Cabinet Members.
+Our Overview and Scrutiny process examines decisions made by the council’s Cabinet.
 It also reviews our policies and those of other local public bodies, suggesting improvements and new policies where needed.

-We have three Overview and Scrutiny Committees which are:
+We have four thematic Overview and Scrutiny committees which are:

-The Committees influence decision-makers by probing, investigating, encouraging, persuading, reporting and recommending.
-To help fulfil this role, they can require information from Cabinet Members or Council Officers, either in person or in writing.
+The committees influence decision-makers by probing, investigating, encouraging, persuading, reporting and recommending.
+To help fulfil this role, they can require information from Cabinet members or council officers, either in person or in writing.
 The committees can also appoint non-voting expert witnesses to support and provide input into scrutiny work and investigations.

-They can also ‘call in’ a decision taken by the Cabinet or Cabinet Members, which delays the decision’s implementation.
-This puts the decision on hold and allows the Committee to examine it and, if they choose, ask the decision-maker to reconsider.
+They can also ‘call in’ a decision taken by the Cabinet, which delays the decision’s implementation.
+This puts the decision on hold and allows the committee to examine it and, if they choose, ask the decision-maker to reconsider.

-However, Committees do not have the power to take decisions themselves, overturn those taken by the Cabinet or Cabinet Members or insist that their recommendations are adhered to.
+However, committees do not have the power to take decisions themselves, overturn those taken by the Cabinet or insist that their recommendations are adhered to.

-Councillor Call for Action (CCfA) allows any Councillor to refer matters of concern within the community to the Scrutiny Committee.
+Councillor Call for Action (CCfA) allows any councillor to refer matters of concern within the community to an Overview and Scrutiny Committee.
 The aim of this measure is to provide councillors with additional powers that enable them to respond to local community concerns which have proved difficult to resolve.
-CCfA emphasises the role of ward councillors as ‘community champions’.

-The current Overview and Scrutiny model was adopted by the Council in June 2014.
-Find information about Scrutiny before June 2014.
+The current Overview and Scrutiny model was adopted by the council in May 2018.
+Information about Scrutiny before May 2018 can be viewed below.